 This course is unique in comparison to the other two listed as it incorporates both independent elements and set online class times.
 It takes place over the course of 4 days, where you’ll spend half of each day in live online work.

-The program cost is $500, half of which can be applied toward a Comprehensive in-person course if you choose to advance.
-It includes e-versions of their study guide, workbook, and written examination.
-There are additional fees associated with the certification, including the BASI Interactive Monthly Subscription ($10/month), studio fees for your 85 student hours (as required by the studio), and testing fees for the certification ($150).
+The program cost is $500, and BASI says 50% of that tuition can be applied toward a Mat and Reformer or Comprehensive course if you continue your training.
+Tuition includes digital versions of the study guide, movement analysis workbook, and written exam.
+There are also extra costs to keep in mind, including the BASI Interactive monthly subscription at $10 per month, possible studio fees for completing your required hours, and a $150 testing fee for the Mat certificate.

 Cons: Specific time commitment; a lot of requirements to pass the course.
 They also state that they can cancel or postpone your scheduled class time if they don’t have enough students, which could potentially be inconvenient.

-Ideal for: Individuals who need to be committed to a certain time and want to complete their certification quickly.
+Ideal for: Individuals who want the accountability of scheduled class time and prefer to complete their certification on a faster timeline.

 4. AFPA Pilates Fitness Instructor Certification

 The certification is another single-course offering, much like ISSA’s.
 It does not have required observation hours or other outside elements, making it more accessible for those without a Pilates studio nearby.
-It’s an entirely online self-study course that takes 8 weeks to complete if you study 7-10 hours a week, or up to 6 months if you don’t have as much time to commit, according to their website.
+It is a fully online, self-study course.
+AFPA says students can move through the material at their own pace, with many of its online certifications designed to be completed within a period of months rather than on a fixed class schedule.

 The course is currently on sale for $499, but is regularly priced at $599.
 AFPA offers in-house payment plans and monthly payments with Affirm, giving you options to fit your budget.

-Cons: May be too basic for some and potentially not appropriate for more advanced teaching.
+Cons: May feel too basic for some students; likely not robust enough for those seeking more advanced teaching preparation.

 Ideal for: Group fitness instructors or personal trainers who want to add to their skillset without breaking the bank.